-No construction is proposed; however, the demolition of a portion of an existing pole barn is proposed.
-The proposed demolition and any possible future construction will be subject to the mandatory planning and design, energy efficiency, water efficiency and conservation, material conservation and resources efficiency, and environmental quality measures of the California Green Building Standards (CalGreen) Code (California Code of Regulations, Title 24, Part 11), as well as any San Joaquin Valley Air Pollution District standards relevant to future construction on the property.
-Staff will include a condition of approval on the project requiring that the partial demolition of the existing pole barn and any future construction shall be in compliance with the District's rules and regulations.
+No construction is proposed.
+However, any possible future construction will be subject to the mandatory planning and design, energy efficiency, water efficiency and conservation, material conservation and resources efficiency, and environmental quality measures of the California Green Building Standards (CalGreen) Code (California Code of

+Regulations, Title 24, Part 11), as well as any San Joaquin Valley Air Pollution District standards relevant to future construction on the property.
+Staff will include a condition of approval on the project requiring that any future construction shall be in compliance with the District's rules and regulations.